hkolasani/FHIR-SDOH-BigQueryML/README.md

 ## Summary
 Here are different steps in building this:

- 1. Identify and prepare the data source: [Synthea Synthetic Patient FHIR data](https://synthetichealth.github.io/synthea/)
+ 1. Identify and prepare the data source: [Synthea Synthetic Patient FHIR data](https://synthetichealth.github.io/synthea/), which is also available as a public dataset that you can add to BigQuery.
  2. Enrich Patient data with SDOH factors by leveraging Gravity/LOINC questionnaire and manufactured Observations.
 [Money and resources [PRAPARE]](https://loinc.org/93041-2/)
  3. Create and train a Logistic Regression model with BigQuery ML
  4. Evaluate the model using a subset of the generated data